-One of the nice things about Newark is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Newark is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 For the size of the city, public transportation in Newark is quite heavily used.
 Mostly, people who use it for their daily commute are taking the bus.
 For Newark, the benefits are reduced air pollution and congestion on the highways.

 Newark is an extremely ethnically-diverse city.
 The people who call Newark home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Newark residents report their race to be White, followed by Asian.
-Newark also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 33.06% of the city’s residents.
+People of Hispanic or Latino origin are the most prevalent group in Newark, accounting for 34.74% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Newark residents report their race to be Asian, followed by White.
 Important ancestries of people in Newark include Irish, English, Portuguese, and Italian.

 The most common language spoken in Newark is English.
 Other important languages spoken here include Spanish and Tagalog.